awsomesawce/startbootstrap-new-age-template/README.md

 - [ ] Otherwise use either Netlify or Vercel
 - [ ] Study the `.sass` files and see what makes them tick
 - [ ] Study the Bootstrap Docs.
 Link [here](https://getbootstrap.com/docs/4.5/layout/overview/)
+- [ ] Ultimately get a full site up and running.
+It doesn't have to be that intricate, a simple site would work just fine for now.
+Just getting my feet wet.
+- [ ] Find out if there's a way to integrate a <abbr title="Static Site Generator">SSG</abbr> like Jekyll into this site.
+I know Jekyll works with .markdown files, but what about .html files?
+I would probably have to make a template or something.

 <s>I'm not sure how it compiles to CSS.
 I guess I would need a way to parse the sass files?
 Or I can look in the docs</s>  According to the old readme, the only files I have to worry about are the `HTML` and `CSS` files.
 If that's the case, then why are the other files there?
 This I have to find out.